Stick-slip dynamics in an interleaved system with self-amplified friction: Introduction

 A particularly striking example of friction amplification in a multicontact assembly is provided by interleaved books~\cite{alarcon2016self,taub2021nonlinear,taub2020assemblages}, which exhibit extreme resistance to separation when pulled apart.
 A simple model based on the Amontons-Coulomb laws revealed that this exceptional strength arises from the action of the pulling operator: even a minimal frictional force acting at the boundaries, is nonlinearly amplified throughout the interior of the stack~\cite{alarcon2016self,taub2021nonlinear}.
 This seemingly peculiar effect is, in fact, a generic feature that has been observed in a number of interleaved systems such as rolled ribbons~\cite{vani2025asymmetric}, fiber-reinforced granular materials~\cite{wierzchalek2025vane}, mushroom-shaped~\cite{Jiang2025-lk} or chain-granular~\cite{dumont2018emergent} interlocking assemblies and twisted yarns~\cite{seguin2022twist}.
 Remarkably, interleaved books have also inspired the design of tactile displays~\cite{an2024energy}, switchable clutches~\cite{luo2024switchable} and triboelectric power generators~\cite{Huang2021-qa}.

-Although stick-slip motion has revealed interesting features when granular materials, textiles and elastic slab stacks yield~\cite{BaldassarriBrownian,alarcon2016self,poincloux2018crackling,Hu2023-mq,poincloux2024stick}, a systematic study of stick-slip dynamics in assemblies subjected to friction amplification is lacking.
-This article focuses on interleaved paper blocks as a model system to explore how stick-slip dynamics emerge in assemblies with multiple self-amplified frictional contacts.
-We point out that paper has proven to be a particularly reliable material for foundational studies on stick-slip~\cite{Heslot1994}.
-Moreover, earlier investigations into static friction and steady sliding in interleaved books, alongside the development of an analytical model that quantitatively matches experimental results~\cite{alarcon2016self,taub2020assemblages,taub2021nonlinear}, provide a solid foundation to extend the analysis to more complex dynamical behaviors like stick-slip.
+Although stick-slip motion has revealed interesting features when granular materials, textiles and elastic slab stacks yield~\cite{BaldassarriBrownian,alarcon2016self,poincloux2018crackling,Hu2023-mq,poincloux2024stick}, a systematic investigation into the relationship between stick-slip dynamics and friction amplification properties of multicontact assemblies is lacking.
+This article uses interleaved paper blocks as a model system to explore this relationship.
+We point out that paper has proven to be a particularly reliable material for foundational studies on stick-slip~\cite{Heslot1994} and that the key role of friction in the mechanical response of book-like systems has been recently highlighted~\cite{poincloux2021bending}.
+Moreover, earlier investigations into static friction and steady sliding in interleaved books, alongside the development of an analytical model that quantitatively matches experimental results~\cite{alarcon2016self,taub2020assemblages,taub2021nonlinear}, provide a solid foundation for the present work.
+While stick-slip motion was occasionally observed in these studies, it was never systematically investigated, leaving this dynamical feature largely unexplored in interleaved systems.

 The paper is organized as follows.
-In Sec.~\ref{sec:effvisc}, we describe the experimental setup and protocol.
+In Sec.~\ref{sec:expset}, we describe the experimental setup and protocol.
 Sec.~\ref{sec:ststic} discusses the stick-slip features manifested in the force-displacement curves obtained through traction tests.
 Here, our results are interpreted with the aid of the mechanical model for friction amplification proposed in Ref.~\cite{alarcon2016self} and a standard stick-slip model based on a spring-block system.
 In Sec.~\ref{sec:defo}, we present an analysis that combines imaging and force measurements in order to understand the behavior of the global effective stiffness of the assembly.
-Finally, in Sec.~\ref{sec:conc}, we summarize our results and provide an outlook for future studies.
+Finally, Sec.~\ref{sec:outlook} provides an overview of future perspectives, while Sec.~\ref{sec:conc} is dedicated to conclusions.
+We also provide a list of the symbols used in this paper in Table~\ref{tab:symbols}.